Supportive-IDE/pyguide/README.md

 ## Features

-PyGuide detects code issues that may indicate a misunderstanding of a concept or syntax.
-These issues are highlighted in the same way as other issues picked up by VS Code: with an underline and a message in the problems tab of your terminal.
+PyGuide detects code issues that may indicate a misunderstanding of a concept or syntax, or a simple typo.
+Detected issues are underlined, just like other issues picked up by VSCode.
+Hover over underlined code to get some quick feedback.

-\!\[feature X\]\(images/feature-x.png\)
+\!\[feature X\]\(images/problems.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Follow the action in the lightbulb menu to open more detailed guidance and interactive examples in your browser.

+You can also view detected issues in the Problems tab of your Terminal.

 ## Requirements